-During the Annual Stockholders' Meeting held on October 30, 2020, the following matters formed part of the Agenda and were submitted to the vote of, and were subsequently approved by a unanimous vote of the stockholders owning 65% of the shares issued and outstanding:
+During the Annual Stockholders' Meeting held on November 5, 2021, the following matters formed part of the Agenda and were submitted to the vote of, and were subsequently approved by a unanimous vote of the stockholders owning 65% of the shares issued and outstanding:

 - a.
-Call to Order.

-- b.
-Certification of Notice and Quorum.

-- c.
-Approval of Minutes of the Previous Stockholders' Meeting.

-- d.
-Report to the Stockholders for the Year 2019.

-- e.
-Ratifications of the Acts of the Board and Management.

-- f.
-Election of Directors for 2020-2021.

-- g.
-Appointment of External Auditor.

-- h.
-Appointment of External Counsel

-- i.
-Other matters.

-- Authority to Pledge Shares of Stock in Waterfront Manila Premier Development Inc.

-- j.
+Call to Order. - b.
+Certification of Ouorum. - c.
+Approval of the Minutes of the Annual Stockholders' Meeting held in 2020. - d.
+Confirmation of All Acts of the Board of Directors, Management and Committees. - e.
+Presentation of the President's Report and Annual Audited Financial Statement for 2020. - f.
+Election of the members of the Board of Directors. - g.
+Appointment of External Auditor. - h.
+Appointment of External Counsel - i.
+Other matters. - -Amendment of Article FOURTH of the Articles of Incorporation (Change of Principal Address) - Amendment of Article IX of By-Laws (Amendments) - j.
 Adjournment.